-Lachlan Murdoch is the Executive Chairman and Chief Executive Officer of Fox Corporation, which is among the most recognized and influential media companies in the world.
+Lachlan Murdoch is the Executive Chair and Chief Executive Officer of Fox Corporation, which is among the most recognized and influential media companies in the world.
 In this role, he oversees the Company’s premier portfolio of news, sports and entertainment assets.
 Mr. Murdoch was instrumental in the spinoff of FOX by 21st Century Fox and the establishment of FOX as a standalone public company.

 Mr. Murdoch has spent the past two decades building, operating and investing in many of the world’s most prominent television and publishing businesses.
 He currently serves as Co-Chairman of News Corp and Executive Chairman of NOVA Entertainment, an Australian media company.
 Mr. Murdoch previously served as Non-Executive Chairman of Ten Network Holdings.

 Mr. Murdoch served as Executive Chairman of 21st Century Fox prior to the closing of the merger of 21st Century Fox and The Walt Disney Company in March 2019.
 He began that role in 2015, working directly with the company’s senior management and Board of Directors to develop global strategies and set the overall corporate vision.
 Mr. Murdoch served as a member of the 21st Century Fox Board of Directors from 1996 until the closing of the merger with Disney.